ChikeMartin/Coursera_Capstone_Project/README.md

-## Capstone project of the IBM Data Science Professional Certificate ## offered by Coursera
+## Capstone project of the IBM Data Science Professional Certificate

 # Locating Optimal Neighborhoods in Berlin for Setting Up a Late-Night Restaurant